Materialists (film)

-Materialists is a 2025 American romantic comedy-drama film written and directed by Celine Song.
-The film stars Dakota Johnson, Chris Evans, and Pedro Pascal.
-Set against the backdrop of New York City's luxury-driven dating culture, it follows a love triangle among a matchmaker, her aspiring actor ex-boyfriend, and a charming millionaire.

-The project marks Song's second feature following Past Lives (2023), and continues her exploration of intimacy, identity, and modern relationships.
-Produced by Killer Films and 2AM, the film was released in the United States by A24 on June 13, 2025, and distributed internationally by Sony Pictures Releasing International.
-It received generally positive reviews from critics and grossed $108 million worldwide, becoming A24's third-highest-grossing film, the highest-grossing independent film of the year, and Song's highest-grossing film.
+Materialists is a 2025 American romantic comedy-drama film written and directed by Celine Song and starring Dakota Johnson, Chris Evans, and Pedro Pascal.
+The film follows a matchmaker, her ex-boyfriend, and a wealthy financier amid New York City's competitive dating scene.
+It is Song's second feature film, following Past Lives (2023), and was produced by Killer Films and 2AM.
+Materialists was released in the United States on June 13, 2025, by A24.
+The film received generally positive reviews and grossed $108 million on a $20 million budget.

 Plot

-Failed actress turned successful matchmaker Lucy Mason works at Adore, a matchmaking company in New York City.
-An "eternal bachelorette," she maintains she will either die alone or marry someone wealthy.
-Despite her professional success, Lucy grows frustrated with her clients' increasingly unrealistic standards.
+Lucy Mason, a former actress, works as a successful matchmaker at Adore in New York City.
+She expresses cynicism about her own romantic prospects while growing frustrated with her clients' unrealistic standards.
 Her long-term client Sophie is struggling to lower her standards and settle while Lucy consoles her over her recent rejection.

 Lucy attends a former client's wedding, the ninth she has been responsible for.
 The bride is crying, feeling she is marrying for shallow reasons and out of obligation, but Lucy ultimately persuades her to proceed with the ceremony.
 At the wedding reception, Lucy is approached by financier Harry Castillo, the groom's brother, who overhears Lucy's business pitch to other singles at the party.
 He shows interest in her, but she rebuffs him, suggesting instead that he become an Adore client.
 Also at the wedding is Lucy's ex-boyfriend John Pitts, who is working as a cater-waiter and continues to pursue acting.
 They reminisce about their past relationship, which ended due to differing financial aspirations.

 Harry persists in courting Lucy, taking her to upscale restaurants.
 She initially questions his interest, believing he could find a better partner, but he reassures her that his interest is genuine.
 Their relationship becomes official, and Lucy's renewed optimism translates to her work life; Sophie's latest match Mark tells Lucy that he enjoyed the date with Sophie and wants to see her again.

 Lucy's confidence is shaken when her boss, Violet, informs her that Sophie is suing Adore because Mark assaulted her after the date.
 Violet tells Lucy that the situation was out of her hands, orders her to take four weeks off to clear her mind and instructs her not to contact Sophie due to the lawsuit.
 Despite Violet's warning, Lucy tracks Sophie down and personally apologizes.
 Sophie angrily rejects the apology, calling her a "pimp" who was looking to pawn off a problem client on any man she could, regardless of the consequences.
-She storms off, further increasing Lucy's guilt.
+She storms off, adding to Lucy's guilt.